radzmi/Data_Management/README.md

 2. CSV Files: These are the exported data files from Hive.

 3. Screenshots (SS) Folder: This folder contains screenshots that document the steps taken in Hive.

+This analysis are performed using Hive.

+## Uploading data into Hadoop
+The dataset are very large to be uploaded into hadoop using manual upload method.
+Alternative method are very crucial in this analysis.
+First, the dataset are uploded into putty using pscp technique.
+Then the dataset are pushed into hadoop at specified location.